angelpinheiro/bikenance-app/README.md

 ### Android App

 Technologies used in the Android app:
-- User Interface: Jetpack Compose for modern UI development.
+- Jetpack Compose for modern UI development.
+- Room, Hilt, ViewModel, Coroutines, and other Android Jetpack Libraries.
 - Push Notifications: Firebase Cloud Messaging (FCM) for delivering push notifications.

 ### Backend Server